OpenArchitex/OpenLearnr/docs/CONTRIBUTING.md

 ## Coding Contributions

 - All coding contributions should be done through [pull requests](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 We do not respond to emails or coding posted via our Gitter channel.
+If you have any suggessions or want to contribute please open a [issue](https://github.com/python-sinhala-education-society/OpenLearnr/issues) first.
+This way we could discuss about the change and once finalized you could do a pull request.

 - We don't have a comprehensive style guide for now, but we expect you code with due deligence with standard practices.
 Your code should pass the standard unit and integration tests (automatically run by Travis).